+At our boutique practice in NYC, eyelid surgery is a very common procedure.
 The eyelids are the first physical attribute that we look at when we look at another face.
-They reveal our age, disease, state of rest, effect how we see and above all protect our eyes.
+They reveal our age, disease, state of rest, affect how we see and above all protect our eyes.
 Your eyes express more than any other feature of your face.
 If you suffer from eyes that are heavy, puffy, wrinkled, or pigmented, eyelid surgery may be the right choice for you.

 Any treatment depends on whether the eyelid anatomy is normal or not.

 The eyebrows are at rest at the level of the boney rim.
 The upper eyelids should have enough skin so that when the lid is closed there is enough skin to cover the eyes.

 The upper eyelid skin should not be puffy, should not drop to the level of the eyelashes, and should not be hanging on the outer aspect of the eyes.
 The crease of the upper eyelid is called the supratarsal fold.
 It should be a smooth curve of the upper eyelid and ideally not be covered by hanging skin.
 The upper eyelid level to the eyeball has a fixed distance.
 The upper lid should barely cover the dark area of the eyeball which is called the iris.
 The pupil, the dark circle in the middle of the eye, should be completely clear and not obstructed.
 The eyelids should be symmetrical.
 They should move equally.

 The angle of the upper eyelids should be slightly elevated on the outer aspect so that there is an angle going towards the nose.

 In 3-D the surgeon looks at the anatomy of the upper eyelid in plains or levels.
 The most superficial is the skin, with a thin muscle underneath that closes the eyelid, then fat that causes the bulges, and finally a muscle called the levator that keeps the eyelid level.